 1.8.6.2.4 Information obligations

-1.8.6.2.4.1 RID Contracting States/Contracting Parties to ADR shall publish their national procedures for the assessment, approval and monitoring of inspection bodies and of any changes to that information.
+1.8.6.2.4.1 Contracting Parties to ADR shall publish their national procedures for the assessment, approval and monitoring of inspection bodies and of any changes to that information.

-1.8.6.2.4.2 The competent authority of the RID Contracting State/Contracting Party to ADR shall publish an up-to-date list of all the inspection bodies it has approved, including inspection bodies approved temporarily as described in 1.8.6.2.2.3.
+1.8.6.2.4.2 The competent authority of the Contracting Party to ADR shall publish an up-to-date list of all the inspection bodies it has approved, including inspection bodies approved temporarily as described in 1.8.6.2.2.3.
 This list shall at least contain the following information:

 (a) Name, address(es) of the office(s) of the inspection body;